snakers4/awesome_doom_quickstart/README.md

 Also there is a hack - DOOM Eternal comes bundled with some of these WAD files.
 Also there are [compilations](https://store.steampowered.com/sub/18397/) available on Steam.

 (1)
 Then you need to download PrBoom+.
-I gues that 95% of people will be on Windows, so I will show how to do it via PowerShell (if you are on Linux you know this already):
+I gues that 95% of people will be on Windows, so I will show how to do it via PowerShell (if you are on Linux you know what to do - just jump to packaged instructions directly):

 ```bash
 # https://sourceforge.net/projects/prboom-plus/files/prboom-plus/2.5.1.4/